ardalis/SmartEnum/README.md

 ## Contributors

-Thanks for [Scott Depouw](https://github.com/sdepouw) for his help with this!
+Thanks to [Scott Depouw](https://github.com/sdepouw) for his help with this!

 ## Usage